 - what it should be called

-Engagement sessions are open to all First Nations, Inuit, Métis, and non-status who've been affected by the Sixties Scoop action.
+Engagement sessions were open to all First Nations, Inuit, Métis, and non-status who were affected by the Sixties Scoop action.

-The BC engagement session will be in Vancouver on February 1, 2020, at a location to be announced.
+The BC engagement session was held in Vancouver on February 1, 2020.

 Claims for compensation